SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Example Skill Difﬁculties

-diﬃculty and the successful acrobatics roll to her intimidation attempt.
+difficulty and the successful acrobatics roll to her intimidation attempt.
 The intimidating attempt may be made on the same turn as the acrobatics roll or on the next round.
 During a fall, acrobatics may be used to reduce bodily harm.
 If the character has not already used his turn for the round, he may rely on acrobatics in an attempt to land properly.
 The character generates an acrobatics total.
-For every ﬁve points over the base diﬃculty number of 10, the hero reduces the damage total by one point, in addition to a base reduction of one point.
+For every ﬁve points over the base difficulty number of 10, the hero reduces the damage total by one point, in addition to a base reduction of one point.
 The damage total, however, cannot be lower than zero.